 Search Whole World Only

-You can also search for pattern matches whole world only.
-Which means the search do not matches substring of string.
+You can also search for a string that matches the whole world only.
+Which means the search does not match the substring of the string.
+For example, if you search for the string “sample”, it doesn’t not strings like “samples”, “samplings” etc.

 To do this first type forward slash (/), then type your search pattern between the backward slashes (\) like:

 Vim keeps track of your search history, making it easy to repeat previous searches.
 To access your search history, use the “/” command followed by the up or down arrow keys.
 This will cycle through your previous searches, allowing you to quickly find what you need.

 Vim’s fuzzy finder is a powerful tool that can help you quickly find files and navigate your project directory.
 To activate the fuzzy finder, use the “:FZF” command followed by your search term.
 Vim will then display a list of files and directories that match your search term, allowing you to quickly navigate to the file or directory you need.